 - Absolutely.
 Data loss can happen unexpectedly, by events that cannot be predicted or prevented.
 It may be a catastrophic event like a flood, or something like a member of your teem accidentally deleting a file they weren’t supposed to.
-We will always do everything in our power to help you preserve your data, but LumaForge does not carry any responsibility for data loss.
+We will always do everything in our power to help you preserve your data, but OWC does not carry any responsibility for data loss.

 6. How often should I check the health of my Jellyfish?

-8. How often does a scrub take?
+7. How long does a scrub take?

-- Depending on how much data you have on your drives, a scrub can take 4 to 48 hours and sometimes even more.
+- Depending on how much data you have on your drives, a scrub can take between 4 to 48 hours and sometimes even more.